William Lambert (Australian politician): Lord Mayor

 Lambert was active in the anti-conscription movement during World War I. He was elected to Sydney Municipal Council in December 1918 and was Lord Mayor of Sydney in 1921.
 He used his casting vote to support Labor policy, and was noted for preferring the Australian flag to the Union Jack.

 Federal politics

 Lambert was elected to the Australian House of Representatives for the seat of West Sydney in the 1921 by-election following the death of T. J. Ryan, representing the Australian Labor Party.
 He kept a fairly low profile in Parliament, but became intimately involved in faction politics.
 His political fortunes declined after Jack Lang became leader of the New South Wales Labor Party.
 As such, he lost pre-selection for West Sydney in 1928.

-Lambert told the Daily Telegraph Pictorial that he had been offered £8000 pounds in 1925 to resign his seat in favour of Ted Theodore.
+Lambert told the Daily Telegraph Pictorial that he had been offered £8000 in 1925 to resign his seat in favour of Ted Theodore.
 Lambert had denied this when it appeared in the Evening News in 1925, but the Bruce government nevertheless appointed a royal commissioner, who discounted Lambert's testimony but found that William Mahony had been compensated in such a way.

 Lambert died on 6 September 1928 of heart disease.